The geometry of tilting composition series via Richardson varieties: Richardson varieties and their geometry

 \section{Richardson varieties and their geometry}

 In this section we prove that the polynomial formula of Proposition \ref{prop:the polynomial formula} also computes the Poincar\'{e} polynomial of the cohomology of a sheaf $\mathscr{E}(X^z_x)$ on the Richardson variety $X^z_x$.
-This sheaf is a motivic variant of the geometric extension\footnote{See the discussion preceding Proposition \ref{Prop:geo properties} for a discussion of this notational change and associated change in normalisation.} of \cite{HW23}, \cite{McN18}.
-The strategy of this proof is analogous to \cite{DL23}, using a Frobenius trace argument for the cohomology of the $\ell$-adic sheaf $\mathscr{E}(X^z_x)$ along the natural stratification of Richardson varieties.
+In Section \ref{Ssec: Richardson} we recall various geometric properties of Richardson varieties.
+We give the counting argument for Theorem \ref{thm:geometric ranks} in Section \ref{Subsec: geometric argument}, assuming the existence and formal properties of the sheaves $\mathscr{E}(X^z_x)$.
+In Section \ref{subsection:geometric extensions on rich} we construct these sheaves as a motivic variant of the geometric extension\footnote{See the discussion preceding Proposition \ref{Prop:geo properties} for a discussion of this notational change and associated change in normalisation.} of \cite{HW23,McN18}, and in Section \ref{Ssec: Tensor product} we provide an alternate description of this sheaf as a tensor product.